Shoufu Yin

 “Toward a Minimalist Approach to Democracy: Ideas Excavated from the First Large-scale Referendum in World History.”
 Under review/publicized via Social Science Research Network (SSRN).
 [SSRN version]

 “The Classic of Poems Is Mostly Composed by Women: Toward a Genealogy of a Claim in Early Modern China.”
-Manuscript submitted.
+Under review.

 Book chapters